 Here’s how the ordinances will impact your visit to Riverbanks Zoo and Garden:

 - Since Riverbanks Zoo and Garden is an outdoor facility with indoor access, guests are expected to wear masks inside any buildings including restrooms.

 - While walking around outdoors in the park, guests are not required to wear masks unless they are unable to maintain appropriate physical distancing of at least 6 feet.

 - If you do not have access to a mask or face covering, for your convenience disposable masks are available at Guest Relations.
 Or reusable masks may be purchased at Riverbanks Gift Shop.

-- As the ordinance outlines, if you have a medical condition or are under the age of 10, you are required to wear a mask.
+- As the ordinance outlines, if you have a medical condition or are under the age of 10, you are not required to wear a mask.

 - Additional hand washing stations and hand sanitizer dispensers have been installed throughout the park for your safety and convenience.